ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### JsonFeature

-Processes the request and the response payload as JSON, serializing and de-serializing using a specific `serializer: JsonSerializer`.
+Processes the request and the response payload as JSON, serializing and de-serializing them using a specific `serializer: JsonSerializer`.

 ```kotlin
 val client = HttpClient(HttpClientEngine) {